 General basic rules to minimize the risk of foodborne infections: Rinse fruits, berries, vegetables and pre-cut packaged leafy salads thoroughly with tap water before eating or processing, cook meat and fish dishes thoroughly, boil raw milk before eating, do not eat minced meat raw, always store possible risk foods such as soft cheese, smear cheese, sliced sausages or smoked fish separately from other foods.
 Immunocompromised people, pregnant women and the elderly should refrain from eating possible risk foods and should never eat them after the expiry date.

-In 2021, 38 laboratory-confirmed cases of invasive listeriosis were reported to the Epidemiological Reporting System (EMS).
-The 28-day lethality (= total lethality within 28 days of diagnosis) for invasive listeriosis was 18.4% (7 of 38 cases).
-Thirty-six isolates were typed at the National Reference Center for Listeriosis.
+In 2022, 47 laboratory-confirmed cases of invasive listeriosis were reported to the Epidemiological Reporting System (EMS).
+The 28-day lethality (= total lethality within 28 days of diagnosis) for invasive listeriosis was 21.43% (10 of 47 cases).
+Forty-six isolates were typed at the National Reference Center for Listeriosis.
 The following table includes figures reported in the EMS for the respective year.

 Foodborne disease outbreaks

-In 2021, one foodborne disease outbreak (LMbKA) caused by Listeria monocytogenes IIa ST511 CT4383 was notified to the EMS in Austria (as of 03/01/2022), with five affected persons, five hospitalizations, and two deaths.
-Contaminated meat and meat products from a slaughterhouse were identified as the transmitting food.
-Ten outbreaks have been documented by liseries in the past ten years.
-Between none and two outbreaks of illness caused by listeria are generally reported per year.
+In 2022, five foodborne disease outbreaks (LMbKA) caused by Listeria monocytogenes were reported to the EMS in Austria (as of Feb.
+23, 2023), with 17 persons affected and four deaths.
+Five persons were involved in an outbreak caused by L. monocytogenes Sg IVb/ST1/CT6568, two of whom died.
+The cause was various contaminated dairy products, production at the processing plant was stopped, and products were also recalled throughout Austria.
+Ten outbreaks caused by listeria have been documented in the past ten years.
+Between none and two outbreaks caused by Listeria are generally reported per year.

-In 2021, 3,835 food samples were tested for Listeria during official testing according to the sampling plan.
+In 2022, approximately 3,000 food samples were tested for Listeria during official testing according to the sampling plan.